ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 What's the best way to do that?
 Benchmarks!

-What's the best benchmark to test this with?
+What's the best benchmark use?
 Not [Terminal Bench](https://github.com/harbor-framework/terminal-bench)!

 What benchmark did I dive too deep on?
 Terminal Bench 2.1!